izakpavel/izakpavel.github.io/_posts/2019-09-25-hue-rotation-effect.markdown

 ![animatedGradient1]

 ### Using hueRotation modifier
 Using `.hueRotation` is the easiest way of gradient alterations.
-It offers animations in whole variety of color hues but does not let you to change color randomly.
+It offers animations in a whole variety of color hues but does not let you change color randomly.
-More color changes can be achieved by combination with other modifiers like `.brightness` or `.saturation`, but they still reflects the source colors and theirs mutual difference.
-Next exampe features usage of hueRotation modifier together with decreasing saturation.
+More color changes can be achieved by combination with other modifiers like `.brightness` or `.saturation`, but they still reflect the source colors and their mutual difference.
+Next example features usage of hueRotation modifier together with decreasing saturation.

 {% highlight swift %}
 struct AnimatedGradientView2: View {